preetgami/la-liga/README.md

 Neural networks are a class of algorithms that are inspired by the structure and function of the human brain.
 They can be used for a wide range of tasks, including classification, and have been shown to be effective at predicting winners and losers in various domains.

-precision = 0.573
+precision = 0.551

-Overall, the best model makes the right predictions about 57.3% of the time.
+The best model only works 55% of the time.
+That too when the propbability of a choice is either win or lose( which is 50% regardless).
+More tweaks need to be done